tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/路由表/管理路由策略_intl_en.md

 2. In the list, click the route table ID to be modified to go to the details page.
 3. Click **Delete** on the right of the routing policy that you want to delete.
 ![](https://main.qcloudimg.com/raw/9ab1d9bcca75ba9f4cfdd4abfbddd58e.png)
-4. Please confirm the possible impact of deleting the policy, and click **OK**.
+4. Please make sure that you are aware of any possible impact of deleting the routing policy, and then click **OK**.